 The symbolism in 1984 rejects and mocks all the typical concepts in life.
 Everything is on the opposite in Oceania: the Ministry of Love tortures Winston and eventually makes him betray Julia, the Ministry of Truth lies to the citizens of Oceania on a daily basis.
 The war is freedom, the freedom is slavery, ignorance is bliss – Oceania achieved such a high standing in the society that it could decide what people will believe.
 There is no place for a reason or critical thinking, war is peace and two times two is five.
 The utmost freedom for Orwell characters is being able to feel safe (on the condition that no reason or thinking is involved) and that there is nothing to hide, everything is public.

-Need more information about the symbolism in literature?
-Check out our blog post.
+Need more information about the SYMBOLISM IN LITERATURE?
+Check out our blog

 TV is portrayed in the novel as a “smart” device that was spying on all Oceania citizens.
 It was a device that combined both functions: television that shows pictures and video camera that records and sends images to the Thought Police.
 In 1984 telescreen becomes a symbol of absolute propaganda and total control, absence of privacy.
 Interestingly, very few proles had a telescreen (since they pose a lower rebellion risk), and the party members had a switch that could turn off the screen for no more than 30 minutes per day.

 Winston’s job was about changing the news so that it matched the reality that Oceania wanted its citizens to see.
 In his office there were three holes in the wall: for notes on changes that had to be made, for newspapers that had to be edited and for recycling of all the materials.
 They were called “memory holes” as symbols of ways to destroy and alter memories of thousands of people.
 Memory holes are also symbols for distorted communication channels Oceania used to brainwash its citizens.